Haiti: Haitian Revolution (1791–1804)

-The United States, which was a new republic itself, oscillated between supporting or not supporting Toussaint Louverture and the emerging country of Haiti, depending on who was President of the US.
-Washington, who was a slave holder and isolationist, kept the United States neutral, although private US citizens at times provided aid to French planters trying to put down the revolt.
-John Adams, a vocal opponent of slavery, fully supported the slave revolt by providing diplomatic recognition, financial support, munitions and warships (including the USS Constitution) beginning in 1798.
-This support ended in 1801 when Jefferson, another slave-holding president, took office and recalled the US Navy.
+The United States oscillated between supporting or not supporting Louverture and the emerging country of Haiti, depending on who was President of the US.
+George Washington, who was a slave holder and isolationist, kept the United States neutral, although private US citizens at times provided aid to French planters trying to put down the revolt.
+John Adams, a vocal opponent of both slavery and Revolutionary France, fully supported the slave revolt by providing diplomatic recognition, financial support, munitions and warships (including the USS Constitution) beginning in 1798.
+This support ended in 1801 when Thomas Jefferson, another slave-holding president, took office and recalled the US Navy.

-With slavery abolished, Toussaint Louverture pledged allegiance to France, and he fought off the British and Spanish forces who had taken advantage of the situation and invaded Saint-Domingue.
+With slavery abolished, Louverture pledged allegiance to France, and he fought off the British and Spanish forces who had taken advantage of the situation and had invaded Saint-Domingue.
 The Spanish were later forced to cede their part of the island to France under the terms of the Peace of Basel in 1795, uniting the island under one government.
 However, an insurgency against French rule broke out in the east, and in the west there was fighting between Louverture's forces and the free people of color led by André Rigaud in the War of the Knives (1799–1800).
 The United States' support for the blacks in the war contributed to their victory over the mulattoes.
 More than 25,000 whites and free blacks left the island as refugees.

 Battle between Polish troops in French service and the Haitian rebels.
 The majority of Polish soldiers eventually deserted the French army and fought alongside the Haitians.

-After Louverture created a separatist constitution and proclaimed himself governor-general for life, Napoléon Bonaparte in 1802 sent an expedition of 20,000 soldiers and as many sailors under the command of his brother-in-law, Charles Leclerc, to reassert French control.
+After Louverture created a separatist constitution and proclaimed himself governor-general for life, Napoléon Bonaparte in 1802 sent an expedition of 20,000 soldiers and as many sailors under the command of his brother-in-law Charles Leclerc to reassert French control.
 The French achieved some victories, but within a few months most of their army had died from yellow fever.
 Ultimately more than 50,000 French troops died in an attempt to retake the colony, including 18 generals.
 The French managed to capture Louverture, transporting him to France for trial.
 He was imprisoned at Fort de Joux, where he died in 1803 of exposure and possibly tuberculosis.